Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/packaging_spack_exercise.md

       Let's fight with CMake, Docker, and some dependencies!
       ```

-      If this looks find, you unload the package.
+      If this looks fine, you unload the package.

       ```bash
       spack unload spack-exercise@0.1.0